10 Creative Ways to Stay Warm in a Car That Has No Heat

 Stash disposable heating packets

 Keep some single-use, disposable hand and feet warming packets in your car for unexpected cold weather if you don’t have heat in your car.
-Next, here are 74 maintenance tips to extend the life of your car.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.